-The MiddAlert system will be activated on a case-by-case basis.
+The MIISAlert System will be activated on a case-by-case basis.
 If a major emergency affects the main campus, a message will be issued using any of the systems available for emergency notification.

-- Messages sent to middlebury.edu emails will have the following sender information: RAVE Alert, middlebury@getrave.com. - Messages sent to cell phones will come from 802.388.0409. - Text messages from RAVE will display short, hyphenated numbers (such as 672-83).
-The text will begin "MiddAlert." - Public Safety might also send notifications from publicsafety@middlebury.edu. - Emergency notification may also be completed with the use of phone trees, runners, posted messages, and megaphone or loudspeaker. - Middlebury will disseminate emergency information to the larger community in accordance with the Emergency Operations Plan, Annex C.
+- Messages sent to middlebury.edu emails will have the following sender information: RAVE Alert, middlebury@getrave.com. - Messages sent to cell phones will come from 831-946.4153. - Text messages from RAVE will display short, hyphenated numbers (such as 672-83).
+The text will begin "MIISAlert." - Security might also send notifications from MIISSecurity@middlebury.edu. - Emergency notification may also be completed with the use of phone trees, runners, and posted messages. - The director of communications, or designee, will function as the official public information officer (PIO) during forecasted emergencies, emergencies, or disasters.
+As the PIO, the director of communications, or designee, is responsible for gathering information and communicating that information as appropriate to the public, the media, and other applicable stakeholders.